Ranjit Sondhi

 Ranjit Sondhi CBE was a BBC Governor with responsibility for the English regions.
 First appointed in August 1998, his term of office was renewed for another four years in 2002 and finished in October 2006.

+Sondhi was born in Punjab, India and moved to England at a young age.
 He is a senior lecturer at the University of Birmingham, Westhill.

 He was appointed CBE in the 1999 New Year Honours.